 Allowed lost-time claims and average days lost by industry sector

-The average days lost within one month and three months post-injury or occupational disease by industry sector for 2015 and 2016 are illustrated in the bar graphs below.
-In 2016, the industry sectors with the highest average days lost within one month post-injury or occupational disease were forestry, construction, agriculture, and transportation, and those with the lowest average days lost were health care, automotive, and education.
+The average days lost within one month and three months post workplace injury or illness by industry sector for 2016 and 2017 are illustrated in the bar graphs below.
+In 2017, the industry sectors with the highest average days lost within one month post-injury or illness were construction, forestry, mining, pulp & paper and transportation and those with the lowest average days lost were health care, automotive, and education.

-The primary metals sector experienced the most significant increase from an average of 7.7 in 2015 to 8.9 days lost within one month in 2016.
+The pulp & paper sector experienced the most significant increase from an average of 8.2 days in 2016 to 9.3 days lost within one month in 2017.

 |Agriculture||Automotive||Chemical/Process||Construction||Education||Electrical||Food||Forestry||Health Care||Manufacturing||Mining||Municipal||Primary Metals||Pulp & Paper||Services||Transportation|